 Also, depending on where you live or where you travel to, the current DNS provider may not be the fastest.
 For example, if you’re in New York and you’re using OpenDNS and then you travel down to Los Angeles, you might learn that Google Public DNS is actually faster.
 You can easily find the fastest DNS server in your area by using a program called NameBench.

-I’ve previously written a step-by-step guide to changing your DNS settings on Windows so that you can use these free public DNS servers instead of the ones provided by your ISP.
 However, who wants to keep changing DNS settings manually?
 A better way is to have a program do the work for you.
 In this article, I’ll mention five useful utilities for automating the process of changing DNS settings in Windows.

 DNS Jumper is my favorite app for this process because it’s got all features that I need in a nice, clean interface.
 What I really like about it is that it’s portable, meaning you don’t have to install it onto your system.
 You can just run it from the disk or from a USB drive, if you like.
 Here are the features that makes this the best DNS switching program: